Biotin

 Drug Interactions

-Potential interactions with the following medications:
+Potential interactions with the following drugs include:

 Interactions with dietary supplements: